TurboGears/tg2docs/docs/main/movie_tutorial.rst

  types.Integer   integer
  types.Numeric   number
  types.String    string
+ types.Unicode   unicode
  types.Date      date
  types.Time      time
  types.DateTime  datetime
 ================ ========

-There are also two properties that apply to all column objects, which you might want to set up front.
+There are also properties that apply to all column objects, which you might want to set up front.

 Properties